Agustin-Mor/MTG-10k-Most-Popular-Cards-Dataset/README.md

-# MTG-Card-Search
+# MTG 10k Most Popular Cards Dataset

+Magic: The Gathering is a popular trading card game created by Wizard's of the Cost.

+This repository contains two files:
+1. MTG_Cards.csv
+2. scrape.ipynb

+#### MTG_Cards.csv
+This is the resulting dataset created by scrape.ipynb as of 12/23/2022.

-MTG Card Search is a program made with the purpose of scrapping all the data on [Card Kingdom](https://www.cardkingdom.com/mtg/beta/black-lotus).
+It is the result of scaping the 10,000 most popular cards from [Card Kingdom](https://www.cardkingdom.com/).

-This data can then be used to search through cards in a way that is better than Card Kindom's search.
+Information for MTG_Cards.csv can be found here.

+#### scrape.ipynb
+A jupyter notebook file for scrapping 10,000 most popular cards on [Card Kingdom](https://www.cardkingdom.com/).

+Can be rerun in order to create a updated dataset.